 This page is here to share everything I’ve learned about selling on eBay.
 I will update it as I continue to learn new things.

-I created an eBay account when I was about 13 years old using my moms information (she was aware and okay with it).
+I started selling on eBay when I was about 13 years old using my mom’s information (she was aware and okay with it).
 I had a bunch of nice clothes that didn’t fit anymore and wanted to see if I could make any money off them.
 Ever since then, I’ve used eBay to sell things I no longer needed and make some of my money back.
 It’s been a great way to keep clutter out of the house and more money in my wallet.

 Around the time I started this blog (April of 2018), I started to look into actually turning eBay into an extra income stream by buying things for cheap and selling them for profit.

 eBay is a great way to make extra money and it’s one of the tools I’m using to achieve financial independence faster.
-I may even turn eBay into my full time income stream eventually, if I can make enough money from it.
-I wish I would have thought to flip things on eBay instead of getting a job because I’d probably be earning six figures doing it by now if I had started when I was 18.
+I may even turn selling on eBay into my full-time income stream eventually if I can make enough money from it.
+I wish I would have thought to flip things on eBay instead of getting a job when I was 17 because I’d probably be earning six figures doing it by now if I had started a long time ago.

 You can see what I sell each month in the What Sells on eBay Series.